wangz3066/CorDGT/README.md

 Part the code utilized in this project are based on [TGAT](https://github.com/StatsDLMathsRecomSys/Inductive-representation-learning-on-temporal-graphs).
 We are grateful for authors' contributions.

 ## Citations
-If you find the paper useful in your research, please consider citing:
+If you find this paper useful in your research, please consider citing:
 ```
 @inproceedings{wang2024dynamic,
   title={Dynamic Graph Transformer with Correlated Spatial-Temporal Positional Encoding},